xinity/dcos-docs-site/pages/ksphere/konvoy/1.5.0-beta/install/install-aws/index.md

   Username: AUTO_GENERATED_USERNAME
   Password: SOME_AUTO_GENERATED_PASSWORD_12345

-The dashboard and services may take a few minutes to be accessible.
+If the cluster was recently created, the dashboard and services may take a few minutes to be accessible.
 ```

 ## Checking the files installed